 “I turned [Compton] over and looked for a pulse, and I couldn’t find any, and from there I knew he needed CPR,” Boyd told KSAT 12.

-Amaro explained that Boyd gave Compton the shock that “revived” him.
+Amaro explained that Boyd gave Compton the shock from the AED that “revived” him.
 Soon afterward, first responders arrived and took over.

-Thankfully, Compton has been discharged from the hospital and returned to school since his cardiac arrest episode.
+Thankfully, Compton has been discharged from the hospital and returned to school following his cardiac arrest episode.
 “I’m still processing how slim the chances were.
 It’s really humbling,” Compton told Cleveland 19 News.

 He told KSAT 12, “We had Thanksgiving not long after that, and I think the thing that I kept experiencing not long after that over that holiday was looking at my wife and kids and just thinking, ‘I almost didn’t have this.'”